-- · Japanese (English medium instruction) - · Chinese, French, Spanish (English medium instruction.) - Arabic, German, Indonesian, Italian, Korean, Latin, Portuguese, Russian, Tagalog (Japanese medium instruction)
+- Japanese (English medium instruction) - Chinese, French, Spanish (English medium instruction) - Arabic, German, Indonesian, Italian, Korean, Latin, Portuguese, Russian, Tagalog (Japanese medium instruction)

-In addition to fulfilling the 8-credit language requirement, students may count up to 12 credits of any foreign language courses offered by the CLER (except Japanese and basic/intermediate courses of Chinese, French, and Spanish offered for students in other faculties) as FLA SPECIALIZED EDUCATION ELECTIVES (SE ELECTIVES).
+In addition to fulfilling the 8-credit language requirement, students who choose to study any foreign language courses offered by the CLER (except Japanese and basic/intermediate courses of Chinese, French, and Spanish offered for students in other departments) may count up to 12 credits as FLA SPECIALIZED EDUCATION ELECTIVES (SE ELECTIVES).
+Please check p.52 about credits for Kentei taisaku courses (検定対策).

 Students who choose to study Japanese can count up to 30 credits in Japanese language as SE electives.
 FLA students cannot include language courses as GS ELECTIVES.